googlegenomics/readthedocs/constants.rst

 =============== =========================================== ==================================================

 Each one has certain `datasets <https://developers.google.com/genomics/v1beta/reference/datasets>`_ exposed to the public.
-It will eventually be possibly to list all available datasets from the API directly.
+It will eventually be possible to list all available datasets from the API directly.
 For now, there are some common public values that can be used (in addition to private datasets):

 ================== =================== ============